atliegils/rl-mouse/README.md

 ## Installation

 TEAL requires Python 2.7+.
 Clone or download the git repository.
 In order to use the plotter, `bokeh` needs to be installed.
-The plotter can be disabled with the `--no_plot` switch.
+The plotter can be disabled with the `--no_plot` switch (useful if you are unable to install `bokeh`).

 ## Students (crafting a solution)